 In 2009 the District applied for two Pre-disaster Mitigation Grants of \$500,000.00 each.
 One grant is for the Glenbrook area with the other for continued work in the Kingsbury region.
 FEMA has selected these applications for further consideration.
-We are hopeful that we will be awarded these funds.
-The National Environmental Policy Act (NEPA) clearance should begin during field season 2010.
+During field season 2011 the biological assessment will be conducted for the Glenbrook and Kingsbury FEMA pre-Disaster Mitigation Grants.
+Implementation of these projects is projected for field season 2012 and 2013.